Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates

 \begin{dfn}[asymptotically periodic symmetric strand sets] An \emph{asymptotically periodic symmetric strand set} $S=(S_L,S_R)$ on $\bD_2$ consists of countable collections $S_L$, $S_R$ of disjoint oriented strands, where the oriented strands in $S_Z$ are located on $E_Z$ without accumulation points for $Z \in \{L,R\}$.
-The oriented strands are required to be symmetric, and periodic away from a compact set.
-Namely, we require that there exists a compact strip $K \subset \bD_2 \setminus \bM$ such that \begin{itemize} \item $K$ is bounded by two parallel arcs transverse to the boundary intervals of $\bD_2$, and $\partial K$ is away from the strand sets $S_L$, $S_R$; \item the pair $(S_L \cap K, S_R \cap K)$ is a finite symmetric strand set; \item the orientation patterns of the strands in the sets $S_L$ and $S_R$ that belong to $\bD_2 \setminus K$ are periodic, and the pairing map $f_K: S_L \cap K \to S_R \cap K$ of finite symmetric strand set can be extended to an order-preserving bijection $f:S_L \to S_R$ that maps each incoming (resp. outgoing) strand of $S_L$ to an outgoing (resp. incoming) strand of $S_R$. \end{itemize} \end{dfn} Unlike the finite case, the pairing map $f$ may not be unique, as it depends on the choice of the compact strip $K$.
+The oriented strands are required to be symmetric, and periodic away from a compact set (see \cref{fig:ladder_infinite}).
+Namely, we require that there exists a compact strip $K \subset \bD_2 \setminus \bM$ such that \begin{itemize} \item $K$ is bounded by two parallel arcs $\alpha_1,\alpha_2$ transverse to the boundary intervals of $\bD_2$, and $\alpha_1 \cup \alpha_2$ avoiding the strand sets $S_L$, $S_R$; \item the pair $(S_L \cap K, S_R \cap K)$ is a finite symmetric strand set; \item the orientation patterns of the strands in the sets $S_L$ and $S_R$ that belong to $\bD_2 \setminus K$ are periodic, and the pairing map $f_K: S_L \cap K \to S_R \cap K$ of finite symmetric strand set can be extended to an order-preserving bijection $f:S_L \to S_R$ that maps each incoming (resp. outgoing) strand of $S_L$ to an outgoing (resp. incoming) strand of $S_R$. \end{itemize} \end{dfn} Unlike the finite case, the pairing map $f$ may not be unique, as it depends on the choice of the compact strip $K$.
 Given such a pair $(S,f)$, we get a collection $W_\mathrm{br}(S,f)$ of oriented curves mutually in a minimal position, and the associated ladder-web $W(S,f)$ just in the same manner as in the finite case.
 We call $W(S,f)$ the ladder-web associated with the pair $(S,f)$.
 It is possibly an infinite web.